-NICOLAS PEDROSA, a busy little being, who followed the trade of shaver, surgeon, and manmidwife in the town of Madrid, mounted his mule at the door of his shop in the Plazuela de los Affligidos, and pushed through the gate of San Bernardino, being called to a patient in a neighbouring village of Foncarral, upon a pressing occasion.
-Every body knows, that the ladies in Spain, in certain cases, do not give long warning to practitioners of a certain description, and pobody knew it better than Nicolas, who was resolved not to lose an inch of his way, nor of his mule's best speed by the way, if cudgelling could beat it out of her.
-It was plain to Nicolas's conviction, as plain could be, that his road lay straight forward to the little convent in front; the mule was of opinion, that the turning on the left down the hill towards the Prade, was the road of all roads most familiar and agreeable to herself, and accordingly began to dispute the point of topography with Nicolas, by fixing her forefeet resolutely in the ground, dipping her head at the same time between them, and launching heels and crupper furiously into 'the air, in the way of argument.
+NICOLAS PEDROSA, a busy little being, who was shaver, surgeon and man-midwife, in the town of Madrid, mounted his mule and pushed through tient in a neighbouring village upon a pressing occasion.
+Every body knows, that the ladies in Spain, in certain cases, do not give long warning to practitioners of a certain description, nobody knew it better than Nicolas, who was resolved not to lose an inch of his way, nor of his mule's best speed by the way, if cudgelling could beat it out of her.
+It was plain to Nicolas's conviction, as plain could be, that his road lay mule was of opinion, that the turning on the left down the hill towards the Prade, was the road of all roads most familiar and agreeable to herself, and accordingly began to dispute the point with ground, dipping her head at the same time between them, and launching heels and crupper furiously into the air, in the way of argument.
 Little Pedrosa, who was armed at heel with one massy silver spur, of stout though ancient workmanship, resolutely applied the rusty rowel to the shoulder of the beast, and at the same time, adroitly tucking his blue cap under his right arm, and flinging his skirt over his left shoulder en cavalier, began to lay about him with a stout ashen sapling, upon the ears, pole, and cheeks, of the recreant mule.
-The fire now flashed from a pair of Andalusian eyes, as black as charcoal, and not less inflammable, and taking the segara from his mouth, with which he had vainly hoped to have regaled his nostrils in a sharp winter's evening by the way, raised such a thundering troop of angels, saints, and martyrs, from Saint Michael, downwards, not forgetting his own namesake St. Nicolas de Tolentino, by the way, that if curses could have made the mule to go, the dispute would have been soon ended; but not a saint could make her stir any other ways than upwards and downwards at a stand.
-A small troop of mendicant friars were at this moment conducting the host to a dying man .- 'Nicolas Pedrosa,' said an old friar, 'be patient with your beast, and spare your blasphemies; remember Balaam.'- 'Ah! father,' replied Pedrosa, 'Balaam cudgelled his beast till she spoke, so will I mine till she roars.'- 'Fie, tie, prophane fellow,' cries another of the fraternity.
-'Go about your work, friend,' quoth Nicolas, 'and let me go about mine; I warrant it is the more pressing of the two; your patient is going out of the world, and mine is coming into it.'
-'Hear him,' cries a third, 'hear the vile wretch how he blasphemes the body of God.'
-And then the troop passed slowly on to the tinkling of the bell.
+The fire now flashed from a pair of Andalusian eyes, as black as charcoal, and not less inflammable, and taking the cigar from his mouth, with which he had vainly hoped to have regaled his postrils in a sharp winter's evening by the way, raised such a thundering troop of angels, saints, and martyrs, from Saint Michael, downwards, not forgetting his own namesake St. Nicolas de Tolentino, by the way, that if curses could have made the mule to go, the dispute would have been soon ended: but not a saint could make her stir any other way than upwards and downwards at a stand.
+A small troop of mendicant friars were at this moment conducting the host to a dving man .- ' Nicolas Pedrosa,' said an old friar, be patient with your beast, and spare your blasphemies; remember Balaum.'-'Ah! father,' replied Pedrosa, 'Balaam cudgelled his beast till she spoke, so will I mine till she roars.'- 'Fie, fie, prophane fellow,' cries another of the fraternity.
+'Go about your work, friend,' quoth Nicolas, and let me go about mine; I warrant it is the more pressing of the two; your patient is going out of the world, and mine is coming into it."
+'Hear him,' cries a third, 'hear the vile wretch how he blasphemes the body of And then the troop passed slowly on to the tinkling of the bell.